catalyst/moodle-local_datacleaner/README.md

-Standard practice when hosting most applications, Moodle included, is to have various environments in a 'pipeline' leading to production at the end. eg a typicaly flow might be `dev > stage > prod` but there could be as many as you want for various reasons, like load testing, penetration testing etc.
+Standard practice when hosting most applications, Moodle included, is to have various environments in a 'pipeline' leading to production at the end. eg a typical flow might be `dev > stage > prod` but there could be as many as you want for various reasons, like load testing, penetration testing etc.

 To test properly it's often useful to have real production data in these other